Comparison of analog and digital recording: Timing jitter

 The accuracy of a digital system is dependent on the sampled amplitude values, but it is also dependent on the temporal regularity of these values.
 The analog versions of this temporal dependence are known as pitch error and wow-and-flutter.

 Periodic jitter produces modulation noise and can be thought of as being the equivalent of analog flutter.
 Random jitter alters the noise floor of the digital system.
 The sensitivity of the converter to jitter depends on the design of the converter.
 It has been shown that a random jitter of 5 ns may be significant for 16 bit digital systems.

 In 1998, Benjamin and Gannon researched the audibility of jitter using listening tests.
-They found that the lowest level of jitter to be audible was around 10 ns (rms).
+They found that the lowest level of jitter to be audible was around 10 ns (rms), a level at least an order of magnitude higher than levels found in consumer gear.
 This was on a 17 kHz sine wave test signal.
 With music, no listeners found jitter audible at levels lower than 20 ns.
 A paper by Ashihara et al. (2005) attempted to determine the detection thresholds for random jitter in music signals.
 Their method involved ABX listening tests.
 When discussing their results, the authors commented that:

 So far, actual jitter in consumer products seems to be too small to be detected at least for reproduction of music signals.
 It is not clear, however, if detection thresholds obtained in the present study would really represent the limit of auditory resolution or it would be limited by resolution of equipment.
-Distortions due to very small jitter may be smaller than distortions due to non-linear characteristics of loudspeakers.
-Ashihara and Kiryu [8] evaluated linearity of loudspeaker and headphones.
-According to their observation, headphones seem to be more preferable to produce sufficient sound pressure at the ear drums with smaller distortions than loudspeakers.